Devastation Of 'Epic Proportions' In Caribbean Wake Of Hurricane Irma

 "It will be difficult to estimate how long the power outage will last," Puerto Rican Gov. Ricardo Rosselló said Thursday.

-Rosselló added that ports on the island are still closed, and it's unclear when commercial flights will resume, according to The Associated Press.
+Rosselló added that ports on the island are still closed, and it's unclear when commercial flights will resume, according to the AP.

+"We would like to start out thanking the Almighty," Rosselló was quoted by The New York Times as saying of the relatively small impact the storm had.
+"Our prayers were answered."

 Schools and government offices are scheduled to reopen on Monday, the news service reports.